Customer Indemnification Obligations: What's Market in SaaS and Software Contracts?

 - Zoom: 16, Terms of Service

-Note: Examples of companies where Customer does not have indemnification obligations have been excluded from this list, as in almost all cases where this is true it is due to the contract not addressing customer indemnification, rather than clearly stating that customer has no obligations.
+Note: Examples of companies where the customer does not have indemnification obligations have been excluded from this list, as in almost all cases where this is true, it is due to the contract not addressing customer indemnification rather than clearly stating that the customer has no obligations.

 Final Thoughts